French submarine Émeraude (S604)

 On 30 March 1994, an accidental explosion occurred in the engine compartment while the boat was engaged in a naval exercise off Toulon.
 The explosion killed ten men, including the commander, who were examining the turbo-alternator room.
 The boat returned to base under diesel and battery power.

-In June 2009, the Émeraude was sent to the mid Atlantic to aid in the search for the flight data recorder and cockpit voice recorder from the ill-fated Air France Flight 447.
+In June 2009, Émeraude was sent to the mid Atlantic to aid in the search for the flight data recorder and cockpit voice recorder from the ill-fated Air France Flight 447.

 In February 2021, the submarine successfully concluded a passage of the South China Sea.